 As part of the psychological treatment at Recovery Ways, an integrated approach is used to teach patients that there is life outside the confines of drug addiction.
 Each patient is encouraged to be involved in social and spiritual activities that foster awareness of the world around them.
 By learning to cope with life, our patients are better able to manage their emotions and mood swings.
 With these under control, it’s easier to form a better outlook on life which, in turn, helps recovering addicts resist the urge to relapse.

 Borderline Personality Disorder is most commonly treated with a combination of medication and therapy.
 As with all personality disorders, BPD is amplified when an addict begins the withdrawal process.
 If not properly treated, these patients can represent a serious threat to their own safety and the safety of others.
 The clinical staff at Recovery Ways is fully trained to support BPD clients and the specific challenges their disorder presents.

 As a client in our residential treatment program becomes clean of drugs and alcohol, the experienced medical staff at Recovery Ways assists in stabilizing their mood to prevent alternating episodes of anger, depression, or anxiety behavior.
 Guided by masters-level therapists, our clients then learn to recognize psychological triggers, effectively express emotions, and appropriately modify their behavior to reduce the likelihood of an episode occurring.

 Utah BPD and Addiction Treatment Centers

-Recovery Ways, accredited by the Joint Commission, offers treatment excellence to those suffering from substance use and mental health disorders.
-If you or your loved one is struggling with co-occurring Borderline Personality Disorder and addiction, please call us today for help finding a dual diagnosis program.
+Recovery Ways, accredited by the Joint Commission, offers treatment excellence to those suffering from substance use and mental health disorders, including borderline personality disorder, in the greater Salt Lake City area.
+If you or your loved one is struggling with co-occurring BPD and addiction, please contact us today for help finding a dual diagnosis program.
 To speak with an admissions coordinator and get help please call 1-888-986-7848.